Skip to main content

 5-Day Notice to Pay Rent or Quit

-This is what you need to serve to a tenant who fails to pay rent on time.
-You can serve it the day rent becomes late, which is usually a day after the due date.
+A 5-day notice to pay or quit is what you need for a tenant's failure to pay rent.
+You can serve the 5-day notice to pay or quit the day rent becomes late, which is usually a day after the due date.

 Virginia law doesn’t require landlords to provide renters with a grace period.
 If the lease or rental agreement provides it, make sure to follow it.

-You’ll then have to wait for another 5 days for the tenant to either pay the rent due or move out.
+You, as the landlord, must then wait for another 5 days for the tenant to either pay the rent due or move out.
 If the tenant doesn’t, you could move to court and file an eviction lawsuit.

 30-Day Notice to Quit for Tenants with No Lease Agreement